andreaiaia/blog-template/README.md

 To change the size of the logo you need to edit the `Header.module.scss` file.
 A little experience with css is required.
 A handy workaround is to simply resize the logo files.

+> ❗️ Remember to customize the favicon too!

+## Customize the About page

+Don't forget to open the About page and customize it a little.
+You can go as far as remaking it from scratch, or simply remove the Lorem Ipsum texts and write something about yourself.

 ## Customize the color palette

 To customize the color palette of your blog you need to edit the `_globals.module.scss` file in the `styles` folder.